jieter/django-tables2/README.rst

 assert hook
 -----------

-Prior to Attest 0.5, the assert hook was enabled on first import of ``attest``.
-As of Attest 0.6, this is no longer the case – instead it occurs when you use the ``attest`` command line program to execute tests.

 Since Django uses ``manage.py`` as its entry point, django-attest enables the assert hook automatically when it's first imported.